Your baby’s development at 1 month old

 From smiling and grasping things to making all sorts of new noises, your clever 1-month-old baby is becoming more alert by the day.
 As breastfeeding provides all the nutrition they need to support this development, your diet remains as important as ever.

-What's been happening in baby's first month of development?
+What's been happening in their first month of development?

 Muscle development at 1 month